yixiangD/nafld/README.md

 # Description

 This is the ROC Analysis in R with 2 different methods, classical and machine learning (ML).
-In classical ROC analysis, it uses the conventional ROC analysis method with ```pROC``` library and in the ML ROC analysis it uses the Naive bases method and combines more then 2 biomarkers.
+In classical ROC analysis, it uses the conventional ROC analysis method with ```pROC``` library and in the ML ROC analysis it uses the naive Bayes method and combines more then 2 biomarkers.

 # 1) Classical ROC Analysis (classic_ROC.R)